EEOB-BioData/EEOB546-R/_episodes/03-data-structures.md

 ~~~
 {: .language-r}

-Names don't have to be uniqueand not all elements of a vector need to have a name.
+Names don't have to be unique and not all elements of a vector need to have a name.
 If some names are missing, `names()` will return an empty string for those elements.
 If all names are missing, `names()` will return `NULL`.

 ~~~